deneb-viz/deneb/src/api/ui/README.md

 #### `TEditorPosition`

-Type to allow structure of the value for position of editor within the
+Type to allow structure of the value for position of editor within the advanced editor view.

+#### `TModalDialogType`

+Modal dialog type (used for specific ops handling).

 #### `TVisualMode`